opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param blockSize: Neighborhood size (see the details on  :ocv:func:`cornerEigenValsAndVecs` ).

-    :param apertureSize: Aperture parameter for the  :ocv:func:`Sobel`  operator.
+    :param ksize: Aperture parameter for the  :ocv:func:`Sobel`  operator.

     :param k: Harris detector free parameter.
 See the formula below.